-The Financial Mathematics Exam assumes a basic knowledge of calculus and an introductory knowledge of probability.
+The Financial Mathematics Exam assumes a basic knowledge of calculus.

 The following learning objectives are presented with the understanding that candidates are allowed to use specified calculators on the exam.
 The education and examination of candidates reflects that fact.
 In particular, such calculators eliminate the need for candidates to learn and be examined on certain mathematical methods of approximation.